River Leam

+Toponymy

+The name is first recorded in 956 as Limenan, and derives from British Lemanā, meaning "elm-tree river".

 Tributaries

 Its major tributaries are Rains Brook, River Itchen, River Stowe and Radford Brook.

 Water quality

-The Environment Agency measure water quality of the river systems in England.
-Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+The Environment Agency measures the water quality of the river systems in England.
+Each is given an overall ecological status, which may be one of five levels: 'high', 'good', 'moderate', 'poor' or 'bad'.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
-Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated 'good' or 'fail'.

 Water quality of the River Leam in 2019: